Badou90/1C-parser/README.md

 After, run `composer update` from your command line.

-Add this lines to your `config/app.php` file providers section:
+Add this package providers to your `config/app.php` file providers section:

     Badou\Parser\MapperServiceProvider::class,
     Badou\Parser\ParserServiceProvider::class,

-And this line to fasades section of `config/app.php` file:
+And facades to fasades section of `config/app.php` file:

     'Parser' => Badou\Parser\Facades\ParserFacade::class,

-Finally, run `php artisan vendor:publish` from your command line to publish package configuration file and change path to parsing files in config file.
+Finally, run `php artisan vendor:publish` from your command line to publish package config file, then change path to parsing files in config file.

-## Running parser

-To parse your files all you need is simply run `php artisan parse:file` from your command line

 ## Overriding mappers

-By default you will have `MapperServiceProvider` with some basic parsing functions.
-If you wish to extend mappers you need to register new bindings in custom service provider.
+Next step is extend mappers provided by package.
+You will need to register new bindings in custom service provider.

     class CustomMapperServiceProvider extends ServiceProvider
     {
         public function register()
         {
-            $this->app->bind(CategoryMapper::class, function(){
+            $this->app->bind(CategoryMapper::class, YourOwnCategoryMapper::class);
-                return new TestCategoryMapper();
-            });

-            $this->app->bind(ItemsMapper::class, function(){
+            $this->app->bind(ItemsMapper::class, YourOwnItemsMapper::class);
-                return new TestItemsMapper();
-            });

-            $this->app->bind(ParamsMapper::class, function(){
+            $this->app->bind(ParamsMapper::class, YourOwnParamsMapper::class);
-                return new TestParamsMapper();
-            });
         }
     }

 Then you can write your own code to parse your unique fields from xml file.
-Your custom mapper must implement one of three interfaces `CategoryMapperInterface`, `ItemsMapperInterface`, `ParamsMapperInterface`:
+Your custom mapper must implement one of three interfaces: `CategoryMapperInterface`, `ItemsMapperInterface`, `ParamsMapperInterface`

     class TestCategoryMapper implements CategoryMapperInterface
     {